 – shapes policy at school, industry and government level, both in the UK and internationally, and facilitates youth panels to give young people a voice on these issues.

-The Child Net website is perfect for the diverse community we have at Warren given it features parent guides in several languages.
+The Child Net website is perfect for the diverse community we have at Loxford given it features parent guides in several languages.
 The ‘Supporting Young People Online’ booklet is available in English in addition to the Arabic, Bengali, French, Polish, Somali and Urdu languages.

 The highlight has to be the interactive e-Safety guide for parents and carers; it is available in multiple languages and even British Sign Language, which is great!